 Remedial Actions

-The remedial action timeline for TSA Zone A and the SGA is presented in Table B‐1 of this memo, and discussed below.
+The remedial action timeline for TSA Zone A and the SGA is presented in Table B‐1 of this memo, and is discussed below.

 Installation of groundwater monitoring wells and interim remedial action measures (IRAMs) were completed in the TGA and the TSA at both the Boeing and Cascade properties following initial discovery of TCE in groundwater.
 Groundwater cleanup began in the TGA in 1989 at both Boeing and Cascade under separate Consent Orders.
 Cleanup of TGA groundwater is ongoing at the Boeing facility (ECSI #13) and was completed at the Cascade facility (ECSI #635) where a Certificate of Closure was issued in January 2015 (DEQ, 2015).
 IRAMs included source control measures in the TGA and closure of industrial water supply wells in the TSA.
 In 1993, TSA groundwater extraction using pump and treat methods was commenced as an IRAM in the northern most portion of the EMC Site plume (remedial pumping “RPW” wells).
 In 1997, installation of extraction wells and the CTS were completed in the TSA mound area (Emcon 1997).
 The EMC Site Remedial Investigation and Feasibility Study reports were published in 1995 and 1996 (Emcon and Landau 1995; Landau and Emcon, 1996), followed by selection of the remedial action (groundwater containment, pump and treat) described in the ROD (DEQ 1996) and Consent Order (DEQ 1997).